 Metro Manila, Philippines – The House justice committee will send the Articles of Impeachment against Vice President Sara Duterte to the plenary after approving the same on Monday, May 4.

-All 55 members present voted in favor of the report with the resolution and Articles of Impeachment.
+All 55 members present voted in favor of the committee report with the resolution and Articles of Impeachment.

 The committee outlined four articles against the vice president.
-An amended copy has yet to be available.

 In a chance interview, Bicol Saro Terry Rep. Ridon, justice committee member, said the earliest the report will be taken up in plenary is on Tuesday, May 5.